wbamberg/bootbonnet/src/posts/yucatán.md

 ![A Tejon Rojo](/images/yucatan/tejon-rojo.jpeg)

-At km 27 we stopped for a walk through the jungle and saw howler monkeys and spider monkeys.
+At km 27 we stopped for a walk through the jungle and saw howler monkeys and spider monkeys, and more birds, including a [Ferruginous Pygmy-Owl](https://ebird.org/species/fepowl).
 Claudio showed us where the _chicleros_ used to harvest chewing gum from the trees.
 Massive strangler figs and bromeliads.

 At almost 11 we got to the ruins, which occupy a huge site.
 At one point Claudio took me and G off the trail deep into the jungle in search of a Great Curassow.

-At the main plaza E, G, and I climbed the smallest pyramid, which was the one the "rediscoverer" of the site first climbed, from which he saw the two big pyramids for which its modern name derives (Calakmul means something like "City of the Two Adjacent Pyramids").
+At the main plaza E, G, and I climbed the smallest pyramid, which was the one the "rediscoverer" of the site first climbed, from which he saw the two big pyramids from which its modern name derives (Calakmul means something like "City of the Two Adjacent Pyramids").

 As we came down and were snacking a crazy roaring started and Claudio said "it's the jaguar!"
 We did actually jump but it was two groups of howler monkeys starting up a shouting contest right over our heads.
 It was incredibly loud and went on for ages — so long, in fact, that eventually people stopped being amazed and started being a bit annoyed.
 At one point a spider monkey swung across between them, impossibly agile.